Hoverbear/rust-education-paper/paper.md

 Error handling in Rust is explicit, composable, and sane.
 There are no exceptions, nulls, 'special numbers' (like -1) or anything that may prevent the programmer from handling the error as *they* choose to, even if that is to simply `.unwrap()` it and crash on failure.

-### Borrow and Move Semantics
+## Borrow and Move: Lose the GC

-### Traits
+## Traits: Zero-cost Abstractions

 Unlike many common languages today Rust does not use a class based or inheritance based system.
 Data is stored in `struct`s, primitives, or `enum`s which implement a set of traits that define how it interacts and which functions are available to it.
 To someone familiar with Java or C++, traits may feel like interfaces.
 For example, the `File` is a `struct` which implements `Read` and `Write` among other traits.
 Other structures like `TcpStream` and `UdpSocket` also implement the same `Read` and `Write` interface.
-Traits are zero-cost abstractions that act to encourage common interfaces and capabilities between like-structures.
+Traits are zero-cost abstractions that act to encourage common interfaces and capabilities between like-structures. @abstraction

 ```rust
 struct Thing {